How Ellen learned Homeopathy

 My thesis was about young artisans who were learning a trade by observing and participating real work in the same way that I learned Homeopathy from Tom.
 There were many similarities in the Sunday clinic education that I sponsored and the artisans learning a trade in the workplace as they worked.
 At the clinic, my teacher’s explanation of changes in the client’s symptoms could be placed against a background of our observations of him conversing with the client.
 Each observation had a previous history of interactions.
 We were learning in the context of the workplace, the clinic.
 The understanding that developed from these workplace apprenticeships was deep and concrete.
 I was comparing our teacher’s abstract explanations of what we observed at the clinic with the theories that I read in textbooks.
 We were not just being exposed to concrete examples, we were also learning the abstract homeopathic concepts.

-More than the teaching methods that I used as a college and middle school teacher, the artisan’s learning through doing and observation were not just interesting, we were learning to value a practical understanding of homeopathy.
+More than the teaching methods that I used as a college and middle school teacher, the artisan’s learning through doing and observation was not just interesting, we were learning to value a practical understanding of homeopathy.
 Because I had this experience, even after I started formal homeopathy school, I created my own practical methods of study.
 To this day, helping clients to overcome their health problems is a continuation of my first exposure to clinical homeopathy.
 When I teach homeopathy to groups, I encourage this learning philosophy, “Learning through Experience”.